microsoft/TypeScript/doc/spec.md

 A function implementation without a return type annotation is said to be an ***implicitly typed function***.
 The return type of an implicitly typed function *f* is inferred from its function body as follows:

-* If there are no return statements with expressions in *f*’s function body, the inferred return type is Void.
+* If there are no return statements with expressions in *f*'s function body, the inferred return type is Void.
-* Otherwise, if *f*’s function body directly references *f* or references any implicitly typed functions that through this same analysis reference *f*, the inferred return type is Any.
+* Otherwise, if *f*'s function body directly references *f* or references any implicitly typed functions that through this same analysis reference *f*, the inferred return type is Any.
 * Otherwise, if *f* is a contextually typed function expression (section [4.9.3](#4.9.3)), the inferred return type is the union type (section [3.3.4](#3.3.4)) of the types of the return statement expressions in the function body, ignoring return statements with no expressions.
 * Otherwise, the inferred return type is the first of the types of the return statement expressions in the function body that is a supertype (section [3.8.3](#3.8.3)) of each of the others, ignoring return statements with no expressions.
 A compile-time error occurs if no return statement expression has a type that is a supertype of each of the others.